 Around 600 medicines, including some which are used to treat depression, allergies, high blood pressure etc. are known to lead to dry mouth.
 Illegal drugs like cocaine can also cause this condition.
-Do check in with your doctor to find out if any medication that you are on is responsible for the dryness in your mouth.
+Do check in with your doctor to find out if any medication that you are on is responsible for the

 Radiation therapy to your face, head, or neck can cause dry mouth.
 It can take over 6 months after your treatment ends for your salivary glands to begin producing saliva again.
 Although you can expect to see some improvement in this condition in the first year after treatment, some people continue to suffer from some level of chronic dry mouth after radiation therapy.
 This is particularly true if the treatment focused on the salivary glands.

 Chemotherapy can make your saliva thicker, resulting in dry mouth.
 However, this is temporary and your dry mouth should clear up around 2 to 8 weeks after you stop treatment.